-We’re glad to announce that Bergen, Norway-based rock band Electric High have released a new EP, entitled Walls Fall Down.
+We’re glad to announce that Bergen, Norway-based rock band Electric High has released a new EP, entitled Walls Fall Down.

 A high-voltage rock band influenced by artists such as Wolfmother, Aerosmith and Black Sabbath, Electric High go straight for the throat, fronted by two in-your-face lead singers while the band shoots out pure electric power.
 The members of Electric High hail from bands like Sahg, Faith Circus, and Emmerhoff & The Melancholy Babies, and include PV Staff (lead vocals), Olav Iversen (lead vocals), Marius Mørch (guitars), Einride Torvik (bass), and Tor Helge Opdahl (drums).